dandaluga/spring-integration-sftp/README.md

 ### Some SFTP Notes

 * You should always keep StrictHostKeyChecking as 'yes'.
 Putting to 'no' will make you susceptible to the 'man in the middle' attack (not recommended).
+The default configuration is 'yes'.

 * Option 1: Use a private and public key combination (See my Evernote note on how to generate this combination).
   * Username is required (user).